Ways to Achieve a Lower Cost Divorce: Mediation and Other Alternative Dispute Resolutions

 In collaborative divorces, the attorneys work with their clients and the other professionals where necessary to encourage communication and ensure a balanced outcome that is acceptable to both sides.
 When an agreement is reached, the lawyers prepare a draft of the document, which the parties review prior to signature.

-If you are considering filing for divorce and wish to explore different options than traditional litigation, please contact us to schedule your free consultation with one of our trained mediators or collaborative divorce attorneys.
+If you are considering filing for divorce and wish to explore different options than traditional litigation, please contact us to schedule your initial consultation with one of our trained mediators or collaborative divorce attorneys.